Here is a top real estate investment secret for you…

-You have to be patient with property investment.
-Finding the right property often takes time and if you are new then it can be very frustrating looking at one property after another and not finding anything that really “grabs” you.
+You have to be patient with real estate investment.
+Finding the right property often takes time, and if you are new then it can be very frustrating looking at one property after another and not finding anything that really “grabs” you.

 But that is the name of the game!

-When I look at a residential property I always ask myself “would I be happy to live here?”
-If the property is not in the best condition and needs some renovation then the question becomes “with the renovations I have in mind would I be happy to live here?”
+When I look at a residential property, I always ask myself “would I be happy to live here?”
+If the property is not in the best condition and needs some renovation then the question becomes “with the rehabbing work that I have in mind would I be happy to live here?”

 If you wouldn’t be happy to live in a property then how can you expect other people to want to live there?